Trump Appointees Make Up 28% of Active Judiciary, but Not for Long

 Compared with the past few administrations, Biden’s team finds themselves in the middle of the road, between the ample room for new appointments afforded to President Donald Trump and the great dearth of appointments made by President Barack Obama.
 Both presidents’ luck depended on then-Senate Majority Leader Mitch McConnell.
 He blocked nominees whenever possible during Obama’s last two years, while enabling Trump to appoint the most candidates to the judicial branch of any chief executive since President Jimmy Carter.

 Trump made an aggressive push for his agenda on the judicial branch, with the help of a ruby-red Congress.
-During his four years in office, he nominated 274 candidates for judgeships across the country and managed to push 245 of them into Article III court seats.
+During his four years in office, he nominated 274 candidates for judgeships across the country and managed to push 234 candidates into life-tenured positions.
 Obama, by contrast, appointed 311 federal judges in twice the time.

 With Justices Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett, Trump also made the most Supreme Court appointments by a one-term president since President Herbert Hoover.
-A study by the Pew Research Center found that Trump left office having appointed 28% of the federal judiciary.
+A study by the Pew Research Center found that Trump left office having appointed 28% of the federal judiciary, not including judges who are still on the bench but aren’t in active status.

 Trump’s presidency was also one marked by the controversial practice of court-packing: During his presidency, he added six new positions to the Executive Office for Immigration Review, raising the board from 17 to 23 appellate judges.